The Houston Writers Guild Annual Agents & Editors Conference, voted best in Texas!

 Pooja Menon joined Kimberley Cameron & Associates in the fall of 2011, and began building her own list in the fall of 2012.
 As a relatively new agent, she is eager for submissions by debut novelists and veteran writers.
 She represents fiction and non-fiction for both Adult and YA markets.
 She’s looking for writing that has an easy flow and timely pacing, along with unique perspectives and strong voices.

 Jennifer Udden, Agent taking Pitches, Q&A Panel

-Jennifer Udden joined the Donald Maass Literary Agency in 2010.
-She represents speculative fiction, urban fantasy, and mysteries, as well as historical, contemporary, and paranormal romance.
+Jennifer Udden joined the DMLA in 2010.
+She represents speculative fiction (both science fiction and fantasy), urban fantasy, and mysteries, as well as historical, erotic, contemporary, and paranormal romance.
+She is originally from Houston, TX.
 She graduated from Mount Holyoke College and previously worked in nonprofit arts fundraising.
+She is actively seeking diversity in projects and in authors, including (but not limited to) diversity of gender, sexuality, ability, background, and race.
 She can be reached at email@example.com.
 Jennifer will be taking pitches and participating in the agent & editors Q&A panel.